 When you make an appointment with a chiropractor, be certain to bring any medical records or imaging related to your hip pain if you have any.
 The chiropractor might want to order more tests, depending on your situation.

 After gathering all your information and doing a complete physical exam, the chiropractor will tell you about the treatment plan they intend to use to treat your pain and the root cause, if possible.

 You should expect the chiropractor to do some adjustments and most likely a chiropractic massage during your first appointment.
 Other modalities, such as ultrasound, will depend on your circumstances.

 Be certain to complete the treatment plan the chiropractor sets up for you.
 Your hip pain was mostly weeks or even years in the making, so it will need time to resolve itself and allow the body time to heal.

 Working with a qualified chiropractor can relieve pain and give you the best health of your life!

 When hip pain makes sitting painful, let us help you with our same-day chiropractor appointment at Better Health Anchorage by providing you the care you need fast with our 10-minute wait promise.

 We hope you found this article helpful and informative.
 If so, please feel free to share it with others.

-We have 4 locations in Alaska to serve you and offer same-day appointments.
+We have four chiropractic offices in Alaska to serve you and offer same-day appointments.

 Don’t wonder how you are going to manage your pain for one more day!
 Call today and discover the joy of living a pain-free life once more!